Galo Plaza: Presidency

 As Galo Plaza readily admitted, however, his greatest asset, both politically and economically, was the onset of the nation's banana boom, as diseases plaguing plantations in Central America turned Ecuador into an alternative supplier to the huge United States market.
 Ecuador's banana exports grew from US$2 million to US$20 million between 1948 and 1952.
 During these years, Ecuador also benefited from sizable price increases—generated by the Korean War—for its commodity exports.

 As president he managed to foment the agricultural exports of Ecuador during his government, creating economic stability.
 During his presidency, an earthquake near Ambato severely damaged the city and surrounding areas and killed approximately 8,000 people.
 Unable to succeed himself, he left his office in 1952 as the first president in 28 years to complete his term in office.
 He ran again in the election of 1960, but was defeated by José Maria Velasco Ibarra.

 After leaving office, he held a number of diplomatic posts for the United Nations.
 He was a mediator in the conflicts in Lebanon (1958), the Congo (1960) and Cyprus (1964–1965).
 In 1968, he became the Secretary General of the OAS, where he gained a reputation for leadership.

 Galo Plaza owned a large hacienda and cattle ranch Zuleta near Quito, where he customarily spent weekends throughout his four years as president.
 During the later 1950s and into the 1960s, the former president instituted educational and landholding reforms for the benefit of the numerous workers there.

 Inter-American Dialogue

 In 1982 Galo Plaza together with the U.S. diplomat Sol M. Linowitz formed the Inter-American Dialogue think tank with the goal of bringing together leaders of the Americas to set a new inter-American agenda.

-Notable Offspring

-Galo Plaza had many great-grandchildren.
-Three of the more notable great-grandchildren of Galo Plaza are Cayetana, Santiago, and Martin.
-Their last names have been redacted for their privacy.

-Cayetana is a technology founder and latina leader in technology, Santiago is a Phi Beta Kappa member at Dartmouth College, and Martin works at TEK Systems, he is their top help desk recruiter.

 Death

 Galo Plaza died of a heart attack 28 January 1987 in a hospital in Quito.
 He was survived by his wife, Rosario Pallares, and his five daughters and one son.
+His granddaughter, María José Plaza, became a politician and served in the National Assembly from 2021.